torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

 Teranode relies on a number of third-party software dependencies, some of which can be sourced from different vendors.

-As seen in the Installation section in this document, BSV provides both a `docker compose` that initialises all dependencies within a single server node, and a `Kubernetes operator` that provides a production-live multi-node setup.
-However, it is the operator responsibility to support and monitor these third parties.
+BSV provides both a `docker compose` that initialises all dependencies within a single server node, and a `Kubernetes operator` that provides a production-live multi-node setup.
+This document covers the `docker compose` approach.

 This section will outline the various vendors in use in Teranode.

 #### 3.2.1.
 Apache Kafka